 If you are considering implementing a special program and have questions, please contact Devyn Cousineau, Tribunal counsel, by email or by phone at 604 775-2048.

-For a list of the current special programs that have been approved by the Tribunal, click here.
+See the list of the current special programs that have been approved by the Tribunal.

 3 Canada.
 Truth and Reconciliation Commission.
 Honouring the Truth, Reconciling for the Future: Summary of the Final Report of the Truth and Reconciliation Commission of Canada.
 Winnipeg: The Commission, 2015 (“TRC Report”) at p.
 135 ff; R v.
 Kapp, 2008 SCC 41 at para.
 59